 Equipment / Tools

 · Ball faucet mending kit (specific to the faucet model being repaired)

 Close off the main water supply to the faucet.
 The cold and hot water shut-off valves will be set below the sink.
 Sometimes, you can’t find the fixture shut-off valves.
 You must turn off the main shut-off valve directing water to the entire home.

 Once you’ve shut off the water, switch on the faucet to confirm the water is off and to release any remaining moisture.

 Through the Allen wrench in the mending kit, untie the handle by rotating the set screw anti-clockwise.
 Eliminate the solitary lever handle.
 This will uncover the faucet top cap.

 - Tighten the Locking Collar

-If the faucet is dripping from the base of the faucet spout, use the special spanner wrench.
+If the faucet is dripping from the base of the spout, use the special spanner wrench.
 Yet, unless to stiffen the locking collar by rotating it clockwise.
-If the drip stops, you can put the handle back on the faucet and call it a day.
-If the leak lasts or the tap is dripping from the spout, then stay with the following steps.
+If the drip stops, you can return the handle to the faucet and call it a day.
+If the leak lasts or the tap is dripping from the spout, follow the following steps.

 - Remove the Top Cap